ITU-BDSA23-GROUP19/Chirp/docs/report.md

 #### Improper Redirects

 In terms of user experience, when choosing to follow and unfollow a given user, the original user will always be redirected back to the first page of cheeps.
-This is a minor detail, but for regular user usage with enough repetitions, it might cause more annoyance.
-Should the user try to follow multiple people based on their cheeps from a given webpage, they would have to go back, and find the original cheep of user again.
+This is a minor detail, but for regular usage with enough repetitions, it might cause frustration.
+Should the user try to follow multiple people based on their cheeps from a given webpage, they would have to go back, and find the original page of the original cheep of the specific user again.

 #### Time and Place for User Authentication